Scholar Programs and Tuition Assistance Funds

-Students who apply to the Tuition Assistance program are automatically considered for various scholar designations – the exceptions being our Malone Scholars program and our Rothman Scholar program, each requiring an additional application.
-Descriptions of a sampling of Park’s named funds and special programs follow below, with links to Malone Scholars and Rothman Scholar application information.
+Students who apply to the Tuition Assistance program are automatically considered for various scholar designations – the exception being our Malone Scholars program, requiring an additional application.
+Descriptions of a sampling of Park’s named funds and special programs follow below, with a link to the Malone Scholars application information.

 For more information about these scholar designations, additional scholar opportunities, or the Park Tuition Assistance program, in general, please explore our website and/or contact Mennette DuBose San-Lee, Director of Enrollment Management and Tuition Assistance: email@example.com • 410.339.4135.

 Tuition assistance grants for scholars entering grades 7–10

 Park is the only Baltimore-area school selected by the Malone Family Foundation for a $2.5 million grant supporting tuition assistance.
 We were chosen for this grant on the basis of our academic caliber; the quality of our staff; excellent accommodations for talented students; strong enrichment programs; attention to the individual student’s needs, interests and talents; financial strength and stability; a commitment to financial aid; and an economically, culturally, ethnically, and socially diverse population.